ehmicky/terminal-theme/README.md

 `options`: `object`\
 _Return value_: `Promise<object>`

-### defaulTheme
+### defaultTheme

-The `defaultTheme` argument is an object where:
+The `defaultTheme` argument is an object where each:

-- Each key is a category that should have consistent styling.
+- Key is a category that should have consistent styling.
 Examples include `error`, `success`, `link`, `header`, etc.
-- Each value is a string that is a space-separated list of [styles](#styles).
+- Value is a string that is a space-separated list of [styles](#styles).
   [Some styles](#styles) require dash-separated arguments.

 ```js